legendarycode3/shared-wallet/README.md

     * Does not modify contract storage.
     * Can be called by any address without restrictions.
 * ****`isPermitted(address user)`:**** Returns whether a specific address has permission to perform restricted operations such as withdrawing funds.
 The function:
-    * Looks up the address
+    * Looks up the address in the isPermitted mapping.

 ### Variables: